 My work was featured in the BBC series English Express, which won a Children’s BAFTA Award, and I appeared in two programmes in the award-winning Let’s Write a Story series.
 I’m a tutor in the Able Writers programme (set up by Brian Moses) and a frequent visitor to schools, libraries and festivals around the UK and abroad where I give talks, readings and performances, and run writing workshops.

 My books have been shortlisted for and won a number of prizes.
-Billy Monster’s Daymare won the Royal Mail Children’s Book Award and the Portsmouth Children’s Book Prize.
-Burger Boy also won the Portsmouth prize and was broadcast in a programme in CITV’s Bookaboo, which won both a Children’s BAFTA Award and a British Animation Award.
+Billy Monster’s Daymare won the Royal Mail Scottish Children’s Book Award and the Portsmouth Children’s Book Prize.
+Burger Boy also won the Portsmouth Prize and was broadcast in a programme in CITV’s Bookaboo, which won both a Children’s BAFTA Award and a British Animation Award.
 Football Fever won the Stockport Children’s Book Award.
+Human Town won the 2022/23 Derby Book Fest Children’s Book Prize.
+Clownfish won the 2020/21 Bolton Children’s Fiction Award.
 Always and Forever was shortlisted for The Kate Greenaway Medal and Dear Tooth Fairy for the Children’s Book Award.

-I have now written over 100 books, which seems extraordinary to me when I think back to the rather reluctant writer that I was back in primary school!
+I have now written over 100 books, which seems extraordinary to me when I think back to the rather reluctant writer that I was all those years ago in primary school!